-At Ithaca College, funds may not be disbursed until after the drop/add period has passed.
+Funds may not be disbursed earlier than three days before the start of a semester.
 Loan proceeds are made in two disbursements regardless of the loan period.
 Funds must be disbursed by electronic fund transfer (EFT), which allows the funds to be deposited directly into the student's account.

 The student must continue to maintain satisfactory academic progress.
-The interest rate is a fixed rate of 6.8 percent.
-Repayment begins six months after the student ceases to be enrolled at least half-time.
+The interest rate is a fixed rate of 6.8 percent effective July 1, 2006.
+Repayment begins six months after the student ceases to be enrolled at least half time.